-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
-Coverage is limited to the United States and its territories. \$90 copayment You do not pay this amount if you are admitted to the hospital within 3 days.
+What you must pay when Services that are covered for you you get these services Emergency care Emergency care refers to services that are: \$90 copayment You do not pay this Furnished by a provider qualified to furnish emergency amount if you are admitted services, and to the hospital within 3 Needed to evaluate or stabilize an emergency medical days. condition.
+You pay these amounts A medical emergency is when you, or any other prudent until you reach the out-oflayperson with an average knowledge of health and medicine, pocket maximum. believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss If you receive emergency of function of a limb.
+The medical symptoms may be an illness, care at an out-of-network injury, severe pain, or a medical condition that is quickly getting hospital and need inpatient worse. care after your emergency Cost sharing for necessary emergency services furnished out-ofcondition is stabilized, you network is the same as for such services furnished in-network. must have your inpatient Coverage is limited to the United States and its territories. care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Healthy Living Flex Card Members may apply allowance funds towards OTC Products, \$225 allowance every 3 In-Home Support Services, and an Electronic Companion months Animal^ ^Some benefits have additional eligibility requirements.
+Please refer to the 'Special Supplemental Benefits for the Chronically Ill' section for additional information.

-You pay these amounts until you reach the out-of-pocket maximum.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient
+This benefit is administered by The Helper Bees.
+Please contact the plan for additional details.